rhit-liuj15/Gender-Fair-2024/README.md

 Three separate components need to be set up for the project: database, website, and API.

+This project is a standard Flutter web application and can be run using flutter run -d chrome or deployed to any web server.
+It has been tested and runs properly on a Windows 11 environmen

 Setting up the website and API on the same host sharing port 443 for HTTPS is not tested.

 ## Database